sybrew/the-seo-framework/readme.txt

 	* Consistent admin screen and post type detection, so you won't find bugs anymore stemming from backward compatibility.
 	* Newer and reliable functionality, like upgrading memory availability.
 	* This lowers maintenance and support cost, so we can focus on giving you a better product.
-3. IE11 support has been dropped?
-Here's why:
-	* TODO same reason as with TSFEM...
-Should we reintroduce it...? the hacks are still in place..
-	* Even WordPress dropped it (by accident) with their "try Gutenberg" banner (when Gutenberg is already installed). :')

 **Feature highlights:**